LASIK in Providence

 I have presbyopia.
 Is LASIK an option for me?

-If you have presbyopia, or age-related farsightnedness, you may be a great candidate for a procedure called monovision LASIK.
+If you have presbyopia, or age-related farsightedness, you may be a great candidate for a procedure called monovision LASIK.
 In this version of the surgery, your eye doctor will adjust one eye for close-up vision and the other for distance vision.
 Though each eye will transmit different information to the brain, you will only perceive the clearer version.
 Transitioning between near and distance vision is seamless.

 Monovision LASIK does not "fix" presbyopia in the way standard LASIK fixes refractive errors, but it provides a highly effective workaround for the condition and can still reduce or eliminate your dependence on glasses or contact lenses.
 Depending on your degree of refractive error, you may only need surgery for one eye to enjoy the intended effects.